googleinterns/open-sesame/README.md

 Please refer to [this](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html) resource to learn more about what each project directory should be used for, and take a look at [this section](https://maven.apache.org/guides/getting-started/#how-do-i-make-my-first-maven-project) of the Maven getting started guide to see how the project naming scheme affects directory structure.

 ### Data Structures and Naming
-Opensesame only intends to store Data that can’t be sourced from GitHub in Datastore.
+The only data OpenSesame intends to store in Datastore is data that can’t be sourced from GitHub.
+Getting Data directly from GitHub allows us avoid issues where OpenSesame data is out of sync with GitHub.

 When Data is sent to the front-end, we plan to conditionally populate Information sourced from GitHub.
-This is to conserve API calls.
+Conditional population of GitHub data will help us conserve our limited API calls.

 As a naming convention, Java Files that end in ```Entity``` refer to ```Objectify``` enabled classes that represent data as it is stored in datastore.
 Java files that end in ```Data``` refer to classes that represent data that is sent to the frontend. ```Data``` classes are directly serialized to the ```JSON``` that is retreived when ```GET``` requests are sent to the various OpenSesame Java servlets.